bhctest123/soberlivingappcom-new/src/content/blog/grants-for-recovery-homes-and-halfway-houses-how-to-secure-funding-for-your-transitional-home.md

 ### 1\.
 Federal Government Grants

-The U.S. government provides a variety of grants that halfway houses can benefit from, especially if you operate as a nonprofit.
+The U. S. government provides a variety of grants that halfway houses can benefit from, especially if you operate as a nonprofit.
 Here are some key federal grant opportunities:

   * **SAMHSA Grants (Substance Abuse and Mental Health Services Administration):** SAMHSA is a federal agency that funds substance use treatment and recovery support services.
 If your halfway house serves people recovering from addiction, SAMHSA programs are highly relevant.
 For example, SAMHSA’s _Grants for the Benefit of Homeless Individuals (GBHI)_ program funds community-based treatment along with housing support for people with substance use disorders.
 Similarly, many states receive SAMHSA’s _State Opioid Response (SOR)_ grants, and some of those dollars are used to support recovery housing for individuals on medications for opioid use disorder ([Best Practices for Recovery Housing](<../../../../../library.samhsa.gov/sites/default/files/pep23-10-00-002.pdf#:~:text=that%20has%20ravaged%20the%20nation,MOUD>)).
 Keep an eye on SAMHSA’s grant announcements for opportunities focusing on recovery housing or supportive services – landing one of these can significantly bolster your halfway house’s resources.